 Providing convenient, affordable housing to students is a priority for Brooklyn Law School.
-We own and operate several student residences, including Feil Hall, a modern high-rise building that provides housing for approximately 360 students.
-In addition, we offer residences at a nearby charming brownstone.
-All admitted students, including 4-year students, who submit a housing application and deposit by May 1 will be guaranteed housing for their first year at Brooklyn Law School.
+The Law School's residence, Feil Hall, is within a short walk from the campus in Downtown Brooklyn and Brooklyn Heights, among the most desirable urban residential neighborhoods in the country All admitted students, including 4-year students, who submit a housing application and deposit by May 1 will be guaranteed housing for their first year at Brooklyn Law School.

-12. Financial Aid
+13. Financial Aid